jiayudai/ProGut/README.md

 ## 14.1 Function

-Analyze the intersect matrixes with jaccard indexes, generated from Step13.
+Analyze the intersect matrixes with Jaccard indexes, generated from Step13.
 The percentages calculated based on the frequency of the values in each intersect matrix are calculated based on six categories: "Values = 0", "Values > 0 AND <= 0.5", "Values > 0.5 AND < 1", "Values = 1", "have intersect and union length is 1", and "have intersect and union length is not 1".

 ## 14.2 Input file(s) for usage example